TiangeZhu/audio-mosaicing/README.md

 Step3:
 Applied randomization before K-nearest neighbour algorithm, just for fun

 Note that since I'm using beat tracking, the target file should have clear beats.
-Otherwise it won't work well.